-Sicily can sometimes be off British sailors radars when it comes choosing where to spend you summer sailing holiday; but with terrific scenery, weather and sailing it's not to be missed.
+Sicily can sometimes be off British sailors radars when it comes to choosing where to spend your summer sailing holiday; but with terrific scenery, weather and sailing it's not to be missed.
 The Aeolian Islands are a pretty special place with their rugged and volcanic landscapes; the seven islands are linked by a vast 200km ridge from Mount Etna to Mount Vesuvius.
 As a result of the Aeolian Islands volcanic landscapes, they have been UNESCO listed; so pretty special.

 Sailing around Sicily and its Aeolian Islands are great for crews who are adventurous as much as in their exploration as their taste buds; this is the only place in the Mediterranean where you can anchor your yacht and watch a live volcano in action.
 On this route you can start from any of our three bases, Palermo, Sant Agata or Portorosa and use your two weeks to island hop round at your leisure.

 In the summer months the winds and weather on the northern and western side of Sicily is typically Mediterranean.
 The prevailing wind is a North Westerly with an average of a force 3 to 4.